Blog

 Along with what you need to build the visuals, interactivity, and organization, Axure RP also offers a comprehensive documentation tool, which makes keeping track of notes, tasks, and other important assets organized and accessible to those who need to see it.

-Axure RP also facilitates a better handoff to developers by letting a prototype be published on their cloud, with all of the code, specifications, and other assets they would need to build it.
+Axure RP also facilitates a better handoff to developers by publishing prototypes on their cloud, with all of the code, specifications, and other assets they would need to build it.

 6. Origami Studio

-Origami Studio was created for Facebook designers out of necessity, then Facebook shared the free prototyping tool with the rest of the design community.
+Origami Studio, first created for Facebook designers out of necessity, has become a trusted, free prototyping tool for hundreds of people in the design community.

 For designers who need a more advanced system, Origami Studio offers powerful prototyping tools for websites and mobile apps.
-Central to Origami Studio is a Patch Editor that lets you build logic, behaviors, animations, and interactions.
+Central to Origami Studio is a Patch Editor that builds logic, behaviors, animations, and interactions.
 Each patch is like a building block for your prototype that helps you iterate quickly.
 The library includes a lot of prebuilt options, but you’ll only need 15-20 to get started.

 Origami Studio does have a bit of a learning curve, but the payoff of knowing how to use their prototyping tools and pulling off sophisticated prototypes makes it worth learning.
 This power, along with its compatibility in working with Sketch and Figma, makes Origami Studio an important tool for designers who want to go above and beyond standard low-fidelity prototyping.